 We’ll talk more later, but if you’re looking to get a jump start, download my quick handout of dairy replacements here.

 Say you want to start eating healthier, so you decide to cut back on meat and dairy.
 You make the mistake of posting about it on Facebook or telling your uncles at the family BBQ.
 Suddenly, everyone has something negative to say about eating vegetables.
 Maybe they mean well, or maybe they’re just being haters.
 Either way, you shouldn’t let anyone discourage you from what you feel is right for your health and your body.
-Whether you eat meat and dairy or not, I hope your experiment with eating Plant Strong introduces you to some new delicious foods and a healthier way of cooking because elephants are vegan, and they seem to get plenty of protein.
+Plus, elephants are vegan, and they seem to get plenty of protein.
 Oh, and you can arm yourself with some sassy answers to common questions about veganism here.

 One mistake I think people make when they stop eating animal products is mentally subtracting meat from the dinner plate and getting bummed on what’s left.
 Hm, steamed broccoli and a baked potato.
 Yay!
 And from that sad scenario comes the inevitable “where do you get your protein?”

 Long story short, most Americans get too much protein because of their animal product-based diets.
 Additionally, the protein they’re consuming is cheaply produced, pumped full of hormones and hard to digest.
-(I’m not touching on animal rights here because that’s not why I’m a vegetarian.
-I’m a vegetarian for my health.
-But I do get annoyed when people argue about humane slaughtering methods or they say “well what about organic, grass fed beef?”
+I’m not touching too much on animal rights here because I know that topic can polarize some folks, but I do get annoyed when people argue about humane slaughtering methods or they say “well what about organic, grass fed beef?”
 First of all, how about I humanely slaughter you?
 Second, are you really buying organic, grass-fed meat ALL the time?
 Really?
 What about when you go out to eat?
-My money says you are, at least sometimes, eating cheap, shitty meat.
-So unless you’re Ted Nugent, step off with that argument.)
+My money says you aren’t.
+So unless you’re Ted Nugent, step off with that argument.
+And if you are Ted Nugent, get off my blog because you are the worst.

 If you want to read a lot more about protein and a vegetarian diet, Rip Esselstyn does a very concise job of explaining it here.
 He also cusses and threatens violence a lot less often than I do.